wmcdonald404/distrosetta.com/docs/packages.md

 > **Note [2]:** `apt-file` is not typically installed by default, it requires `apt-get -y install apt-file` before use

 > Note: RHEL 7 and earlier use Yum.
 RHEL 8 onwards use DNF.
 Syntax is largely interchangeable.

+> Note: DNF moved from 3 -> 4 -> 5.
+DNF 3 & 4 are Python-based.
+[DNF5 is C++](https://github.com/rpm-software-management/dnf5/), this includes more rigorous structure for commands/subcommands.
+As a result certain commands may need more careful ordering but otherwise work as before.